 Of course, Australia has spiders, but the place isn't overrun with them.
 If it's your first time visiting Australia, don't panic.
 While we may have some of the world's most venomous species, most of the time you will hardly notice they're there and are only really seen if you a) go looking for them or b) they happen to pop up under or inside something.
 They are more scared of us than we are of them.

 Here's what you need to know about the species of spider in Australia, what to look out for, and what to do if you are bitten by a spider.

 There are over 2000 species of spider in Australia but thankfully only a small number of those are actually dangerous to humans.
 All spiders have venom glands, but only some species have fangs large enough to puncture the skin and cause a reaction.

-There have been no deaths in Australia from a confirmed spider bite since 1979.
-However, approximately 2000 people are bitten each year by Redback Spiders (an effective anti-venom for Redback Spiders was introduced in 1956), and Funnel-web spider anti-venom has been given to at least 100 patients since 1980 when it was first developed. *
+The first death in Australia caused by spider bite was recorded in 2016, the first since 1981.
+However, approximately 2000 people are bitten each year by redback spiders (an effective anti-venom for redback spiders was introduced in 1956), and funnel-web spider anti-venom has been given to at least 100 patients since 1980 when it was first developed.

-The main job of first-aid for a funnel-web spider bite is to prevent funnel-web venom from passing through to the lymphatic system and eventually into the bloodstream.
-The pressure/ immobilization technique (as for snake bite) does this by compressing surface tissues and reducing muscle movement, so greatly slowing the lymphatic flow.
+The main job of first-aid for a funnel-web spider bite is to prevent the venom from passing through to the lymphatic system and eventually into the bloodstream.
+The pressure/ immobilization technique (as for snake bite) does this by compressing surface tissues and reducing muscle movement, slowing the lymphatic flow.